 2. Cross-country skiing has a calming and meditative effect

-Compared to downhill skiing, cross-country skiing is a much more stress-free winter sport, with no noise, no hooligans and no crowds at the ski lift.
-Cross-country skiing allows you to get in tune with nature, and experience it directly.
+Compared with downhill skiing, cross-country skiing is a much more stress-free winter sport, with no noise, no hooligans and no crowds at the ski lift.
+Cross-country skiing allows you to get in tune with and really experience nature.
 After just five minutes of being in nature, you will notice calmness permeating through your mind and body.
 If you like a certain spot, you can simply pause for a while and take in the view.

 3. Cross-country skiing is perfect for losing weight